klamma/ar-for-eu-book/_chapters/chapters/modeling.md

 ### Digital Sculpting

 Digital sculpting is inspired by real clay sculpting.
-Similar to real sculpting, the 3D artist starts with a base shape and can pull and dent the virtal material to create bumps and creases.
+Similar to real sculpting, the 3D artist starts with a base shape and can pull and dent the virtual material to create bumps and creases.
 Usually, the large shapes are defined first and then progress is made on smaller details.
 These operations are performed in a 3D sculpting program using a mouse or a tracked stylus {% cite Simo13 %}.
-A difference to real sculpting is that is is possible to dynamically add or remove volume at any point which enables the sculptor to extend the object in any way.
+A difference to real sculpting is that it is possible to dynamically add or remove volume at any point which enables the sculptor to extend the object in any way.
-During the process, the sculpted mass is automatically defined by a mesh which is managed and optimised by the sculpting program.
+During the process, the sculpted mass is automatically defined by a mesh which is managed and optimized by the sculpting program.

-With digital scupting the 3D artist can focus on forming the shape of the object without worrying about the underlying mesh geometry.
+With digital sculpting the 3D artist can focus on forming the shape of the object without worrying about the underlying mesh geometry.
-Like manual modeling, it is possible to create real and imaginative objects.
+Like manual modelling, it is possible to create real and imaginative objects.
 However, just like real sculpting, training is required in order to achieve results with high quality.
-Digital scuplting is well suited for creating organic shapes, e.g. for designing characters.
+Digital sculpting is well suited for creating organic shapes, e.g. for designing characters.
 Sometimes, it is also used in a creative way to prototype the shapes of an object with hard edges.

 ### Sketch-Based Modeling